vicmay/ToSSL/doc/pbe_encrypt.md

 3. **No Parameter Validation**: The implementation does not validate parameters.
 Empty passwords, salts, or invalid algorithms are accepted without error.

-4. **Decrypt Compatibility Issue**: The corresponding `::tossl::pbe::decrypt` command has a bug where it uses `strlen()` on binary data, causing truncation.
-This prevents proper round-trip encryption/decryption.

-5. **Use for Legacy Compatibility**: This command is primarily for compatibility with existing systems.
+4. **Use for Legacy Compatibility**: This command is primarily for compatibility with existing systems.
 For new applications, consider using:
    - `::tossl::pbe::keyderive` with high iteration counts
    - `::tossl::pbkdf2` with 10000+ iterations
    - `::tossl::scrypt` or `::tossl::argon2` for modern applications

-6. **Salt Requirements**: Always use random, unique salts for each encryption operation.
+5. **Salt Requirements**: Always use random, unique salts for each encryption operation.

-7. **Password Strength**: Use strong, complex passwords to compensate for the single iteration.
+6. **Password Strength**: Use strong, complex passwords to compensate for the single iteration.

-8. **Data Sensitivity**: Consider the sensitivity of your data when choosing between PBE and more secure alternatives.
+7. **Data Sensitivity**: Consider the sensitivity of your data when choosing between PBE and more secure alternatives.

+## Recent Fixes

+**✅ Fixed in Latest Version**: The corresponding `::tossl::pbe::decrypt` command has been fixed to properly handle binary data and Unicode strings.
+Round-trip encryption/decryption now works correctly for all data types.